Nutrition for the Mind

 The brain needs six essential foods: glucose, essential fats, phospholipids, amino acids, vitamins and minerals.

 Glucose – Is the most important nutrient for the brain and nervous system.
-Your brain uses more glucose ( converted from complex carbohydrates) than any other organ in your body, that is about 40% of your total carbohydrates you would eat in a day.
-A constant supply of complex carbohydrates all day can maximize your mental performance.
+Your brain uses more glucose (converted from complex carbohydrates) than any other organ in your body, that is about 40% of your total carbohydrates you would eat in a day.
+A constant supply of complex carbohydrates all day can maximise your mental performance.
 The best nutritional sources are wholegrain, vegetables, beans, lentils or fruit.

 Essential fats – are a group of fats that are vital for mental health.
 Our intelligence is affected by our intake of these fats and our brain and nervous system are dependent on them.
-These fats are made up of saturated and monounsaturated fats, cholesterol, omega -3 and omega – 6 (Polyunsaturated fat).
+These fats are made up of saturated and monounsaturated fats, cholesterol, omega-3 and omega–6 (Polyunsaturated fat).
 Saturated and monounsaturated fats and cholesterol can be manufactured in the body, but omega 3 and 6 need to be supplied by our diet.
-The best sources for omega-3 are flax seed, salmon, mackerel, sardines, tuna, eggs and the best sources for omega are corn, safflower, sunflower, sesame, borage oil or primrose oil.
+The best sources for omega-3 are flax seed, salmon, mackerel, sardines, tuna, eggs and the best sources for omega-6 are corn, safflower, sunflower, sesame, borage oil or primrose oil.

 Amino Acids – are the building blocks the brain uses to make messages called neurotransmitters.
 There are eight main amino acids – Tryptophan, Methionine, Phenylalanine, Threonine, Valine, Leucine, Isoleucine and Lysine.
 These amino acids are converted into other amino acids and then into neurotransmitters.
 The best sources of amino Acids are animal protein, legumes, whole grains, nuts, seeds as well as green leafy vegetables.